vibrantBrands/nepa/README.md

 # nepa
-Theme file for the new NEPA site
+C5 theme file for the new NEPA site

 ## SASS routine installation
 - run `npm install` in the theme folder to install node modules